ShresthaPrasum/Instability/README.md

 Click and drag to aim
 Release to launch the player with force

+## Hazards
+- Spikes pop up when you touch their trigger point.
+You gotta memorize the spikes' location cause it's gonna be invisible after you die.
+- Fake stairs are also there, which seem solid, but it's just for visual.
+- Fake spikes are also there, touching them won't kill you
+## MEMORIZE EVERY FAKE STAIRS, FAKE SPIKES, AND THE LOCATION OF THE SPIKES IF YOU WANT TO COMPLETE THOSE LEVELS AT THE LAST THERE IS SOMETHING SPECIAL

 ## Controls
 Mouse Left Click + Drag: aim launch
 Mouse Left Release: launch